Student Leadership, & Organizations

 Individual Class Organization

 Each veterinary class has class officers.
 The class officers are the organizational structure of their peer group.
 In general, the responsibilities of the class officers are to foster high standards of citizenship among their class and cooperation with other classes, faculty, and college and university administration.
-To be effective class officers, you must know your constituents.
+To be effective class officers, student leaders must know their constituents.
 For this reason, class officers should make a conscientious effort to become acquainted with all classmates.

-The organizational structure of each DVM class follows a traditional format: president, vice-president, secretary, and treasurer.
-The term of each office is generally one year, with elections held each fall semester.
+In the past, the organizational structure of each DVM class has followed a traditional format: president, vice-president, secretary, and treasurer.
+The term of each office is generally for one year, with elections held each fall semester.
 The term is renewable for up to four years.
-Elections should be held within the first two to three weeks of the fall semester.
+The elections should be held within the first two to three weeks of the fall Semester.
 Election to a class officer position is by majority rule.
 Elections must be held to fill a vacancy.
 Each class will also select a faculty advisor.
+CampusGroups should be used for class communications and elections.

 Students must be in good academic standing to serve as a Class Officer, Coordinator, Class Representative, or Course Liaison.